FraunhoferIVI/helyOS-demo-logistics-center/README.md

 # Exploring the helyOS backend

 The AutoTruck app uses helyOS as backend.
-Access the helyOS dasboard to configure the backend.
+You can access the helyOS dasboard to configure the backend.

 ## helyOS Dasboard